intarchboard/program-rfced-future/draft-iab-rfcefdp-rfced-model.md

   maximum of 3 months; this clause does not apply to a vacancy of the RSCE role, only of the stream representatives enumerated above.
-If during this 3-month period a further vacancy arises, the delay should be extended by another 3 months.
+If during this 3-month period a further vacancy arises, the delay should be extended by up to another 3 months.

-To ensure the smooth operation of the RFC Series, the RSAB shall include the IETF Executive Director or their delegate as a non-voting member since the IETF LLC is responsible for implementation of policies governing the RFC Series.
+To ensure the smooth operation of the RFC Series, the RSAB shall include the IETF Executive Director or their delegate as a non-voting member, because the IETF LLC is responsible for implementation of policies governing the RFC Series.
 The RSAB may at its discretion include additional non-voting members, for instance a liaison from the RPC.